christopheradams/christopheradams.io/_posts/2018-11-10-beat-streuli.md

 excerpt: Taiwan Contemporary Culture Lab
 ---

 Beat Streuli is a Swiss visual artist.
+He was in Taipei to collaborate with Michael Lin on a project titled *Opening*, at the Taiwan Contemporary Culture Lab.